December 2017 Briefly: An Unemployment Case Analysis

-The claimant quit voluntarily due to safety concerns and health reasons.
-The claimant was disqualified from benefits upon a finding that she quit without good cause connected with the work.
-The claimant appealed, and a hearing was scheduled before an administrative law judge.
+The claimant was discharged for receiving two written warnings within a year period.
+He was allowed benefits upon a finding that he was discharged, but not for misconduct connected with the work.
+The employer appealed, and a hearing was scheduled before an administrative law judge.

 The Hearing Decision

 The administrative law judge (ALJ) found that the claimant was discharged for misconduct connected with the work, and he was disqualified from benefits.
 The ALJ found that the final incident was a deliberate violation of a reasonable employer rule.
 As the claimant had already received a written warning and a suspension for walking off the job, and was aware that two such warnings could result in his discharge, the final incident was sufficient to rise to the level of misconduct connected with the work.
 The claimant appealed and requested a new hearing.
 The claimant failed to appear for the appeal hearing because he “got the date mixed up” and thought the hearing was on a different day.

 The Board of Review agreed with the administrative law judge and the claimant remained disqualified.
 The Board refused to reopen the matter and schedule a new hearing.
 The Board found that the claimant’s mistake regarding the date of a hearing was simple negligence and was not good cause to reopen the hearing.
 After reviewing the record of evidence presented at the hearing, the Board found that the ALJ’s Decision was fully supported by the facts and the law, and the claimant remained disqualified from benefits.